charVANder/UMAP_Implementation_on_scRNAseq/README.md

 * In UMAP, the final embedding is optimized by minimizing the cross-entropy loss between the high-dimensional and low-dimensional similarities.
 It is minimizing the cross-entropy loss between high-dimensional fuzzy simplicial set and low-dimensional set, usually with stochastic gradient descent or other gradient based methods.
 UMAP keeps iterating these steps until convergence is reached.
 * Gradient descent optimizes the low-dimensional embedding by adjusting the points to minimize the difference between high-dimensional and low-dimensional similarities.
 The chain rule is used to compute the gradient of the loss function with respect to the embedding, capturing how small changes in the embedding affect the pairwise similarities, and guiding the updates as such.
 * See `optimization.py, run_UMAP.py, and main.py` in the `separate_functions` directory.
-* To avoid rerunning the implmentation (which takes an unreasonably long time on the GEO datasets), the final embedding files were saved as `.npy`.
+* To avoid rerunning the implementation (which takes an unreasonably long time on the GEO datasets), the final embeddings were saved as `.npy` files.

 <p align="center">
 <img width="475" alt="cross_entropy" src="figs/cross_entropy.png">